James-Wirth/ai-graph/README.md

 # AIGraph

-**AIGraph** is a lighweight, decorator-driven framework for building complex, graph-based agentic workflows.
+**AIGraph** is a fairly lightweight, decorator-driven framework for building complex, graph-based agentic workflows.

-AIGraph lets you write nodes as plain Python functions, but wires them up into a graph with typed inputs and outputs.
-Under the hood it uses Pydantic for validation, so every edge between nodes is schema-checked.
-You get the convenience of just writing functions, plus the safety of strong types, without having to deal with excessive boilerplate.
+The idea is to let you write nodes as decorated Python functions.
+The compiler automatically wires them up into a graph with typed inputs and outputs, using Pydantic for schema validation.
+You get the convenience of just writing decorated functions, plus the safety of strong types, without having to deal with excessive boilerplate.

+AIGraph supports a few key types of nodes: start nodes, end nodes, routing nodes (for decisions) and step nodes.

 ## Example: Physics lesson with Newton and Einstein